 When you successfully complete this program you have career advancing options:

-- You can apply for advanced standing in Royal Roads University's MBA, MGM, MA in Tourism Management, and MA in Interdisciplinary Studies programs, and have the tuition adjusted accordingly.
+- You can apply for advanced standing in our MBA, MGM, MA in Tourism Management and MA in Interdisciplinary Studies programs, and have the tuition adjusted accordingly.

-- You can complete this program as a specialization option and apply the credits earned towards our MBA in Executive Management, Master of Global Management (MGM) programs.
+- You can complete this program as a specialization option and apply the credits earned toward our MBA in Executive Management and MGM programs.